-Real Analysis, Math 8201 List of Possible Problems for Midterm Test as of March 3, 2017
+Real Analysis, Math 8201 List of Possible Problems for Midterm Test

 (Thurs.
-March 2, 2017)

-B. Peckham
+March 7, 2019) as of February 26, 2019 B. Peckham

 Be able to state and apply the following definitions:

 - 1. Construction of Lebesgue measure, including all the definitions of the measures of special rectangles, special polygons, open sets, compact sets, outer measure, inner measure, measureable sets with finite outer measure, measureable sets. - 2.
 Lebesgue measurable sets in terms of the outer and inner measures of the set.
 Be sure to include the case when the outer measure is infinite. - 3.
 A set that is not Legbesgue-measurable.
 Be able to write down such a set.
 (You are not required to prove that it is not measurable.)